tak1827/secret-janken-contract/README.md

-# cosmwasm-gambling
+# Janken Contract
-CosmWasm contract of gambling mini game (rock-paper-scissors)
+CosmWasm Janken contract for Secrete Netork.
+Janken is the "Rock-Paper-Scissors" in Japanese.
+The user can bet NFT or Token.

-# How to play
+# How to play NFT betting
-Walking through Janken contract.
 Taking 2 steps to play with.
-Before play, please take care that the biting nft have already approve Janken contract address

 ### 1st, Making offer
-a player offer a match to the opponent the player specify variables
+At first, a player “make offer” to the player who owns the NFT the player wants.
+NFT rarity is different from each NFTs.
+So to guaranty fairness, object the required win times in total matches.
+For example, the high rarity nft owner just need to win once in 3 times match.

+At the making offer time, a player choose his hands.
+The hands are hidden against the opponent.
+Only the `view_key` holder can see it.
 ```javascript
 {
 	make_offer: {